CumulusNetworks/docs/content/cumulus-linux-512/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting-BGP.md

 10.10.10.104/32  2          1               *
 ```

-To show information about a specific local RIB route, run the `nv show vrf <vrf> router bgp address-family ipv4-unicast route <route>` for IPv4 or `nv show vrf <vrf> router bgp address-family ipv6-unicast route <route>` for IPv6.
+To show information about a specific route in the local routing table, run the `nv show vrf <vrf> router bgp address-family ipv4-unicast route <route>` for IPv4 or `nv show vrf <vrf> router bgp address-family ipv6-unicast route <route>` for IPv6.

-The above IPv4 and IPv6 command shows the local RIB route information in brief format to improve performance for high scale environments.
+The above IPv4 and IPv6 command shows the local routing table route information in brief format to improve performance for high scale environments.
 You can also run the command with `-o json` to show the received routes in json format.

 ```
 cumulus@leaf01:~$ nv show vrf default router bgp address-family ipv4-unicast route 10.10.10.64/32